-One of the Typographica rituals of which we’re most proud is the rotating nameplate.
+One of the Typographica rituals of which we’re most fond is the rotating nameplate.
 Each design was created and submitted by a reader, reflecting the site’s collaborative nature and keeping things fresh, while offering type and graphic designers the opportunity to show off their latest work.
 We’ve saved 152 of the 154 nameplates for posterity.
 The other two?
 Their fate is known only to Dr. Hermann Pütershein.

 Above: A collection of 152 reader-submitted nameplates — all the way back to June, 2002.
 Push play.
 If you sit here long enough you can see them all!